DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-daocloud_k8s.md

     Header of Open Source & Advanced Development Team of DaoCloud

-DaoCloud is deeply involved in contributing to Kubernetes and other cloud-native open source projects.
+DaoCloud is deeply involved in contributing to Kubernetes and other cloud native open source projects.
 Our participation and contributions in these communities continue to grow.
 In the year of 2022, DaoCloud was ranked third globally in terms of cumulative contribution to Kubernetes (data from Stackalytics as of January 5, 2023).

 In August 2022, Kubernetes officially organized an interview with community contributors, and four outstanding contributors from the Asia-Pacific region were invited.
 Half of them came from DaoCloud, namely [Shiming Zhang](https://github.com/wzshiming) and [Paco Xu](https://github.com/pacoxu).
 Both are Reviewers of SIG Node.
 Furthermore, at the KubeCon + CloudNative North America 2022, [Kante Yin](https://github.com/kerthcet) from DaoCloud won the 2022 Contributor Award of Kubernetes.

-In addition, DaoCloud continue to practice its cloud-native beliefs and contribute to the Kubernetes ecosystem by sharing source code of several excellent projects, including Clusterpedia, Kubean, CloudTTY, KLTS, Merbridge, HwameiStor, Spiderpool, and Piraeus, on Github.
+In addition, DaoCloud continue to practice its cloud native beliefs and contribute to the Kubernetes ecosystem by sharing source code of several excellent projects, including Clusterpedia, Kubean, CloudTTY, KLTS, Merbridge, HwameiStor, Spiderpool, and Piraeus, on Github.

 In particular:

 - Clusterpedia, compatible with Kubernetes OpenAPIs, is designed for resource synchronization across clusters and powerful search feature that allows quick, easy and effective retrieval of all resources in clusters.
 - Kubean makes it possible to quickly create production-ready Kubernetes clusters and integrate clusters from other providers.
-- CloudTTY is a web terminal and cloud shell operator for Kubernetes cloud-native environment.
+- CloudTTY is a web terminal and cloud shell operator for Kubernetes cloud native environment.
 It can manage Kubernetes clusters on a web page, anytime and anywhere.
 - KLTS provides long-term free maintenance for earlier versions of Kubernetes.
 - Piraeus is an easy and secure storage solution for Kubernetes with high performance and availability.